KoheiShingaiHQ/mauth/readme/features-and-benefits.md

 > 4. **Review** - 3 days
 > ⋮
 > 20. **Complete** - Weeks later

-It is costly and takes time, and additional implementations cost more than expected.

 # Cmys
 > 1. Complete **tutorial 1** - 30 min